Search

 Tip #4- INVERT YOUR PLANNING

-You don’t need to be an outdoor education professional to do this.
+You don’t need backcountry qualifications to do this.
 You already have everything you need to start teaching outdoors.
 For teachers new to this, instead of searching the internet for lessons to try outside, simply look at what you need to cover the next day and ask yourself “what about this lesson requires me to stay inside?”

 Once you look at your planning through this lens, you’ll realize that almost everything you already know how to do as an elementary school teacher can be effectively re-located outdoors!